 You can test the hyperlinks for each sheet and every time you’ll jump to the destination as directed in the formula.
 For better understanding and brief representation, we use only three Excel worksheets, you can use as many as you want.

-Read More: How to Link Excel Sheets to Another Sheet (5 Ways)
+Read More: How to Link Cell to Another Sheet in Excel

 Method 2: Using Reference in a Formula to Link Sheets to a Master Sheet in Excel